-The center was completed in 1995 and was made possible through the generosity of Dr. and Mrs. W. Parker Bowie.
-This artistic center of Erskine houses several permanent collections, as well as the many traveling exhibits that visit Due West every year.
+The center was completed in 1995 through the generosity of Dr. and Mrs. W. Parker Bowie.
+This artistic center of Erskine houses several permanent collections, as well as many traveling exhibits that visit Due West every year.

 GALLOWAY PHYSICAL ACTIVITIES CENTER